 In the causal inference literature it is often of interest to combine the results of a randomised controlled trial with observational data in order to improve the efficiency of estimators; see \cite{bareinboim2016causal} for an introduction to the topic and \cite{colnet2024causal,lin2024data} for recent survey articles.
-While our main interest here is in nonparametric models, we briefly mention relevant work in other missing data models. \cite{robins1994estimation} \citep[cf.][]{yu2006revisit} consider efficient estimation in parametric regression models with partially-observed covariates, giving general results that can be made more explicit in special cases such those with a monotonic missingness structure. \cite{robins1995semiparametric} give efficient estimators for a different setting in which the aim is to fit a parametric model for the conditional distribution of $Y|X$, where there is a single entry of $X$ that may be missing while the other covariates and the response $Y$ are fully observed.

-\cite{bickel1991efficient} give efficient estimators of mean functionals of bivariate densities whose univariate marginal densities are fixed and known.
-To use our notation, this can be thought of as corresponding to the $d=2$ setting with $\bbS=\{\{1\},\{2\}\}$ in the limiting case that $n_{\{1\}}=n_{\{2\}}=\infty$.
-This work deserves special mention as tackling a setting with non-nested structure where the efficient influence function cannot be given explicitly, instead being expressed in terms of the $L_2$ projection of $a(X_1,X_2)$ onto the set of functions of the form $\alpha(X_1)+\beta(X_2)$.
-Our interest here is on finite sample sizes and general structures, though the consideration of (penalised) $L_2$ projections remains crucial, as discussed below.
-The estimators of~\cite{bickel1991efficient} work by binning continuous data, while our methods are based on iterated nonparametric regression with kernels.